skyjake/lagrange/README.md

 The requirements for building the TUI version are the same as with the GUI, except [ncurses](https://invisible-island.net/ncurses/) is required instead of SDL.
 HarfBuzz and all the image and audio dependencies are excluded from the TUI build.

 The `build-tui.sh` helper script is provided for building the TUI version.
 All command line arguments given to the script are passed to CMake for further configuring the build.
-However, note that the install prefix should be set by editing the `INSTALL_PREFIX` variable in the beginning of `build-tui.sh`.
-Trying to modify `CMAKE_INSTALL_PREFIX` directly may cause the build to fail.
+Note that the CMake install prefix variable (`CMAKE_INSTALL_PREFIX`) should not be set via an argument.
+Instead, the script will prompt for the install directory when run.

 ### Compiling on macOS